How do I obtain a copy of my child's file?

 - Teleconference: this is the most suitable option for providing information to a third party, such as a school counsellor or psychologist.
-This is also recommended for when a client has moved away.
+This is also recommended for when you and/or your child have moved away.

-- Clinical meeting: the client and psychologist meet to read the material and, if necessary, discuss what has been written.
+- Clinical meeting: the child, parent or guardian and psychologist meet to read the material and, if necessary, discuss what has been written.

 Access by courts

-There is a cost to provide a copy of the material to a client.
+There is an administrative cost to provide a copy of the material to a client.
 The cost is specified on our Schedule of Fees.